 Buying gold ETFs allows for broad exposure to gold price movements or performance without investing in individual companies, thus mitigating your risk.

-A gold ETF combines the benefits of an ETF with those of traditional gold investment.
+A gold ETF combines the benefits of an ETF with those of a traditional gold investment.
 You can use a gold ETF as an effective hedge against a weakening currency and potentially damaging market movements.
 The capital requirements of investing in a gold ETF are also relatively low, and you can sell your investment at any time.

 Some of the best gold ETFs in Canada include: